Oct 28, 2025

 • Click “Enroll in Payment Plan.”

-Refund Policy for Dropped Courses
+Refund Schedule for Dropped Courses

 Refund of tuition, mandatory meal plans, and refundable fees shall be made according to the following schedule upon the formal, voluntary, and approved drop from a course or courses: